ColorsWind/Animation-LWJGL/README.md

 # Animation-LWJGL

-This re.pository is my homework in computer graphics course, which build an animation using a sequence of model.
+This repository is my homework in computer graphics course, which build an animation using a sequence of model.
 The project consists of two animations with different background.
 In addition, I make an interactive edit menu by Swing, so you can  modify geometric transformation in time.
 I hope these can  help those who are learning [LWJGL](https://www.lwjgl.org/).